-Upper Blepharoplasty Newport Beach
+Upper Blepharoplasty in Newport Beach and Beverly Hills

 Over time and/or due to heredity predisposition, the skin of the upper eyelids may begin to sag.
 This may result in hooding of the eyelids, as well as a tired or aged appearance.
 Upper eyelid surgery (the technical term is upper blepharoplasty) is a procedure which can help by improving sagging upper eyelid skin in order to restore a more youthful and refreshed appearance.